Skip to content

 Development Standards

-We value code that is easy to read, test, and maintain.
+The project values code that is easy to read, test, and maintain.
 These principles serve as a compass, not a set of rigid laws.

 • KISS (Keep It Simple, Stupid): Avoid over-engineering.
 Always choose the simplest solution.

-• 80/20 Rule (Pareto Principle): Focus on the 20% of effort that provides 80% of the value.
+• 80/20 Rule (Pareto Principle): Focus on the 20 percent of effort that provides 80 percent of the value.

 • Low-hanging Fruits First: Start with quick wins that deliver immediate value.